MCDReforged/MCDReforged/readme.md

 | !!MCDR plugin reloadall | !!MCDR plg ra | Load / Reload / Unloaded every plugins
 | !!MCDR plugin checkupdate | !!MCDR plg cu | Check update from Github

-Only player with `admin` permission level is allow to execute these command in game chat
+Only player with `admin` permission level or higher is allow to execute these command in game chat

-And there is a `!!help` command to display registered help messages from plugins
+And there is a `!!help` command to display registered help messages from plugins.
+Anyone can use that

 ## Notes